aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

 The target data structures are dictionaries, which enable efficient queries about the data.
+If run with the command `python3 tramdata.py`, the program will enable the following kind of dialogue:

+    $ python3 tramdata.py
+    > via Chalmers
+    ['6', '7', '8', '10', '13']
+    > between Chalmers and Valand
+    ['7', '10']
+    > time with 6 from Chalmers to Järntorget
+    10
+    > distance from Chalmers to Järntorget
+    1.628

 These structures and queries are preparation for the later labs, where they are embedded in an object-oriented hierarchy (Lab 2) and used in the back-end of a web application (Lab 3).